 When your fear of public speaking overwhelms you, you need help.
 The problem is that we have a tendency to focus on the mistakes, so it's not always easy to overcome that anxiety right away.
 One mistake (and yes, everyone makes mistakes), and you may accidentally convince yourself that your fears were justified.

 In order to cure your public speaking anxiety, you need to make smart decisions before, during, and after you speak.
 Some people get public speaking anxiety just by talking in front of their friends when their friends are in large groups.
-That type of anxiety may be more related to social phobia, so if that describes you make sure you take my 7 minute anxiety test to find a better treatment.

 In this case, we're talking about learning to speak in front of a group.
 It may be planned (such as a presentation at work) or unplanned (such as talking at a meeting when you have a good idea), but you still need to make the right choices and deal with your anxiety directly.